 The persisted files use auto-generated names, each with a header containing the original filename.
 This makes the storage format incompatible with other implementations.
 There are some ideas for getting file system transparency in the future.

 Since a sync access handle locks a file exclusively, concurrent transactions are not possible.
-And more than that - only a single connection can be opened to a file at a time.
-This means that accessing the same database from multiple tabs needs additional coordination, by opening MessageChannels to a single worker process.
-Since the worker is associated with a single tab, some care is required to spawn a new worker when one tab closes.
-Issues may also arise if a page and associated worker is closed in the middle of a transaction - the application will need to be able to handle transactions failing.
+And more than that — only a single connection can be opened to a file at a time.
+This means that accessing the same database from multiple tabs needs additional coordination, by opening %%MessageChannel%%s to a single worker process.
+Since the worker is associated with a single tab, some care is required to spawn a new worker when that tab closes.
+Issues may also arise if a page and associated worker is closed in the middle of a transaction — the application will need to be able to handle transactions failing.

 sqlite-wasm